The State of Gun Violence in Charlottesville & Albemarle

 Incidents of Gun Violence

 The Gun Violence Archive curates a database of incidents of gun violence and gun crime, sourced from local and state police, media, data aggregates, and government.
-The database includes information about 213 incidents of gun violence affecting 293 participants in the Charlottesville/Albemarle region from May 2014 - April 2024.
+The database includes information about 213 incidents of gun violence affecting 325 participants in the Charlottesville/Albemarle region from May 17th 2014 - December 31st 2024 along with 13587 incidents affecting 21765 in Virginia from January 1st 2015 - December 31st 2024 .
 An individual may be involved in more than one incident (see incidents vs. crimes).
 Incidents range from shots fired reports, to unlawful gun ownership, to acts of violence such as assault and homicide.
 The Gun Violence Archive does not include information about suicides.

-The data includes two datasets: one has information about each incident and the associated outcomes (for example, the number of people injured and/or killed), and the other lists participant-level information (for example, the age range and gender of both victims and suspects).
-Both include the location and date of each incident along with characteristics such the number of injuries, and the nature of the gun incident.
+The data includes four datasets: one has information about each incident and the associated outcomes (for example, the number of people injured and/or killed), and the other lists participant-level information (for example, the age range and gender of both victims and suspects) for the Charlottesville and Albemarle region along with the entire Virginia Commonwealth.
+All include the approximate location and date of each incident along with characteristics such the number of injuries, and the nature of the gun incident.

 Victims of Gun Violence in the Charlottesville/Albemarle Region